aditya-aryan123/Berkely-Temp-Analysis/README.md

 ## File Structure:

 Analysis.ipynb: Analyzed the netCdf dataset using xarray and visualtion using cartopy and hvplot.

-Untitled.ipynb: File for ARIMA model tuning. script_3.py: File for Berkely Temperature Model building using Facebook's Prophet model cru.py: File for CRU Temperature Model building using Facebook's Prophet model grid_search.py: Grid Search for Prophet model.
+Untitled.ipynb: File for ARIMA model tuning.

+script_3.py: File for Berkely Temperature Model building using Facebook's Prophet model.

+cru.py: File for CRU Temperature Model building using Facebook's Prophet model.

+grid_search.py: Grid Search for Prophet model.